jboss-developer/jboss-jdg-quickstarts/carmart/README.md

 ------------------------------------

 If you want to test the application, there are simple Arquillian Selenium tests prepared.
-To run these tests on JBoss AS:
+To run these tests on EAP:

-1. Stop JBoss Server (if you have one running)
+1. Stop EAP (if you have one running)
 2. Open a command line and navigate to the root directory of this quickstart.
 3. Build the quickstart using: